Stingaree, San Diego: City action

 Starting with the 1880s, there were many election-time promises to reform the Stingaree, most of which were not acted on.
 In 1912 the Health Department began to eradicate vice in the district.
-They acted against the recommendations San Diego police chief Keno Wilson, who believed that this would simply spread prostitution into other parts of the city.
+They acted against the recommendations of San Diego police chief Keno Wilson, who believed that this would spread prostitution into other parts of the city.
 The health department's action was in keeping with the national Progressive movement that called for closing these districts.

 Between 1912 and 1916 over 120 structures were destroyed, transforming the image of the city and creating a large homeless population.
 Many prostitutes were driven out of town.
 A large portion of the Chinatown was razed in the process as well.
 Although the name of the district disappeared, extensive raids against prostitution took place as late as 1938, and significant massage parlor raids occurred in 1973.
 Vice and poverty dominated the area until its redevelopment in the 1980s.